AlexandreFossati/cf-nodejs-sap-onprem/README.md

 This repo is a "how to" consume onprem data in a nodejs instance running in SAP BTP Cloud Foundry Environment.

-Summary:
+# Summary
-- Setup SAP Cloud Connector instance.
+--* Setup SAP Cloud Connector instance.
-- Create destination in SAP BTP subaccount to the virtual host registered at Cloud Connector.
+--* Create destination in SAP BTP subaccount to the virtual host registered at Cloud Connector.
-- Tips in the project
+--* Tips in the project
 __________________________________________________________________

 - Setup SAP Cloud Connector instance.